Customer Expectations Rise as CX Innovation Falls

 One missed delivery window or late airport shuttle can earn your company that dreaded one-star review.
 In the era of rising customer expectations, and a customer base shifting their spending more and more to experiences over stuff, no company can think they are exempt from the need to innovate.

 Forrester says, “Smart executives will intervene to make CX an internal disruptive force… with customer trust at the core; too many executives will continue to ignore evidence of market disruption and procrastinate until the evidence is overwhelming.”

 At Glympse, we have some amazing customers using location technology to remove the hassle from traditionally painful customer experiences.
-We’ve heard stories of customers making breakfast for their cable technician because they knew exactly when he would arrive!
+We’ve heard stories of customers making breakfast for their cable technicians because they knew exactly when he would arrive!
 That’s another level of customer service that shows your brand is invested in your customers, and that customers want to be connected to your brand and your employees are given the tools to do so!

 We know expectations are on the rise.
 67 percent of customers say their expectations are higher than ever.
 As consumers, we’re constantly adjusting our view of “exceptional” and experience little customer service disappointments every day.
 The research reinforces it.
-But the research also shows that as expectations climb higher and higher, a brand’s ability to innovate and deliver on those expectations falls.
+But the research also shows that as rising customer expectations climb higher and higher, a brand’s ability to innovate and deliver on those expectations falls.

 As Bob Thompson of CustomerThink reports, “93 percent of customer experience initiatives are failing.”
 What will you do to get ahead of the next wave of change?